Data Management#

 [Environment]::SetEnvironmentVariable("BRIGHTWAY2_DIR", "<PATH>", "User")

-When you create a conda environment, it lives in a folder similar to <YOUR_ANACONDA_INSTALL_DIR>/envs/<YOUR_ENV_NAME>
+When you create a Conda environment, it lives in a directory located at:

-.
-When conda activates or deactivates an environment, it looks for additional scripts in the two subfolders activate.d
+When Conda activates or deactivates an environment, it looks for additional scripts in the two subfolders etc/conda/activate.d

-within this folder.
+within this directory.
 To set persistent environment variables (like BRIGHTWAY2_DIR

 cd <YOUR_ANACONDA_INSTALL_DIR>/envs/<YOUR_ENV_NAME>